ErikaKriks/OP1/README.md

 | 10 000 000 | 13.723s | - | 4.350s |

 Strategy 2 uses erase method, which is computationally expensive as it seems - O(n) complexity.
 Strategy 3 is the most efficient one for Vector container, Strategy 2 improved program, using List container.
+It was not possible to get results for large vector for strategy 2.